comp129/comp55/docs/labs/1-JavaEclipse.md

   Select **Apps & features**
   Select the program to uninstall and then click its Uninstall button.
   Respond to the prompts to complete the uninstall

   **Windows 8** - Uninstall Programs
   From the **Start** screen, enter **Control Panel** in the **Search** box.
 Select the **Control Panel**.
   When the **Control Panel** appears, choose **Uninstall a Program** from the **Programs** category.
-  Select the program to uninstall, and then right-click and select Uninstall or you can click the **Uninstall** option located at the top of the programs list.
+  Select the program to uninstall, and then right-click and select **Uninstall**.
   Click **Yes** to confirm the program uninstall.

   **Windows 7 and Vista** - Uninstall Programs
   Click Start
   Select Control Panel
   Select Programs
   Click Programs and Features
-  Select the program you want to uninstall by clicking on it, and then click the Uninstall button.
+  Select the program you want to uninstall by clicking on it, then click the Uninstall button.
   You may need administrator privileges to remove programs.

   **Windows XP** - Uninstall Programs
   Click Start
   Select Control Panel
-  Click the Add/Remove Programs control panel icon
-  The Add/Remove control panel displays a list of software on your system, including any Java software products that are on your computer.
-Select any that you want to uninstall by clicking on it, and then click the Remove button
+  Click the Add/Remove Programs control panel icon Select any that you want to uninstall by clicking on the list, then click the Remove button [Windows](https://www.java.com/en/download/help/uninstall_java.html)
-  [Windows](https://www.java.com/en/download/help/uninstall_java.html)

   b.
 For **MacOS**
   Uninstall Oracle Java using the **Terminal**
-  Note: To uninstall Java, you must have Administrator privileges and execute the remove command either as root or by using the sudo tool.
   Click on the **Finder** icon located in your dock Click on the **Utilities** folder
   Double-click on the **Terminal** icon